gilvillard/hplll/tests/collection/relations/README.txt

-Input real values for which an integer relation shoulb be found.
+Input real values for which an integer relation should be found.

 Format: